Reasonable Accommodations

 Q: Does an employer have to allow an employee with a disability to work at home as a RA?

 A: An employer must modify its policy concerning where work is performed if such a change is needed as a RA, but only if this accommodation would be effective and would not cause an undue hardship.
-Whether this accommodation is effective will depend on whether the essential functions of the position can be performed at home.
-There are certain jobs in which the essential functions can only be performed at the work site -- e.g., food server, cashier in a store.
-For such jobs, allowing an employee to work at home is not effective because it does not enable an employee to perform their essential functions.
+Employers should consult with an experienced employment law attorney to learn about whether essential job functions can be performed away from the work site.

 Q: Must an employer withhold discipline or termination of an employee who, because of a disability, violated a conduct rule that is job-related for the position in question and consistent with business necessity?

 A: No. An employer never has to excuse a violation of a uniformly applied conduct rule that is job-related and consistent with business necessity.
-This means, for example, that an employer never has to tolerate or excuse violence, threats of violence, stealing, or destruction of property.
 An employer may discipline an employee with a disability for engaging in such misconduct if it would impose the same discipline on an employee without a disability.

 Q: Must an employer provide a RA for an employee with a disability who violated a conduct rule that is job- related for the position in question and consistent with business necessity?